Equitable Solar in Underserved Communities: Solar Energy Innovation Network Round 3

 Location: Port Arthur, Texas

-This project team aims to address the lack of knowledge, affordability, and capital barriers to equitable commercial-scale solar.
-The team will develop an effective, replicable, and scalable approach to implement solar-plus-storage microgrids that build community wealth in underserved neighborhoods of Port Arthur, Texas.
+This project team addressed the lack of knowledge and affordability—and the capital barriers—to equitable commercial-scale solar.
+The team developed an effective, replicable, and scalable approach to implement solar-plus-storage microgrids that build community wealth in underserved neighborhoods of Port Arthur, Texas.

 Multistakeholder Team Members: City of Port Arthur, Clean Energy Fund of Texas, Community In-Power and Development Association, Digital Workforce Academy Golden Triangle Empowerment Center, Entergy Texas, Lamar State College, Port Arthur Independent School District, Port Arthur Transit, Renewable Energy Partners, Social Wealth Partners, and Solar Energy Loan Fund